 By the end of the course, a student should be able to:

 Field StudyThis course is offered online with an in-person field study component.
 Dates: 9-16, May 2026 Description: Non-in-residence students will arrive in Jerusalem and stay at JUC for the night before departing to Jordan for a six-day interactive field study to traditional villages and Bedouin areas in Jordan.
-Students will practice traditional farming and cooking practices, stay in Wadi Rum with a Bedouin family's tent, ride camels, hike down Wadi Dana, and spend time with a shepherd.
+Students will practice traditional farming and cooking practices, stay in Wadi Rum in a tentwith a Bedouin family, ride camels, hike down Wadi Dana, and spend time with a shepherd.
 This field study is designed to experience traditional life as much as possible and, as a result, is JUC's most rugged field study.
 Students will sleep in tents, spend two nights in Wadi Rum with no running water, and go on a nine-mile hike.
 The field study will return to JUC's campus in Jerusalem on the evening of 15 May, and students should book their departure for 16 May.
 This field study is mandatory for all students taking the course for credit.
 It is optional for audit students.
-Sample Itinerary: Cost: Registration Deadline: 6 February 2026 Informational Meetings: Registration coming soon! |
+Sample Itinerary: View Sample Itinerary Cost: $1,950 per student, $2,150 per guest (Cost does not include flights) Registration Deadline: 6 February 2026 Informational Meetings: Register for an informational meeting to learn more about the field study and class from the faculty members!

 Rev. Dr. Oliver Hersey: President, Jerusalem University College.
 B.A., Calvin College; M.A., Trinity Evangelical Divinity School; Ph.D., Trinity Evangelical Divinity School.
 Began teaching at JUC in 2021.